Things to Consider Before Choosing a Boxer as a Pet

 Boxers belong to the breed of hunting canines.
 They get on well with other animals if socialized well and so do well for families with other pets.
 However, they are prone to chasing small animals including neighbor-hood dogs.
 Many have a smoother and short coat, which is fawn and brindle in color.
 They are a good-natured breed and they are very faithful to their master.
 They are cheerful in nature and make for good pets for families with children.
 However, when bored than can become curious and like to explore, and so should be monitored or kept on a leash while outside.

 You have to be aware of the costs associated with keeping a Boxer as a pet and the level of care required.
 For example, your pet will need regular checks by the veterinarian, to ensure that they are healthy and well.
-It is essential to have your pet receive x-rays and regularly examined to check for signs such hip dysplasia and thyroid gland troubles and to Choosing a Boxer as a Petreceive appropriate vaccinations.
+It is essential to have your pet receive x-rays and regularly examined to check for signs such hip dysplasia and thyroid gland troubles and to receive appropriate vaccinations.
 It can cost around $40 - $50 for a typical veterinarian examination.
 This breed makes for a wonderful companion and friend.
 If you decide to utilize your female boxer for reproducing, make certain that you find healthy male with a good temperament.
 A good quality companion can cost between $800 - $1000 but will be a good investment for the quality of the puppies they will produce.
 Strong socialization is necessary to train this pet dog.
 If you have children in your household, particularly younger children, then it is important that the Boxer is introduced slowly so that the dog and children can familiarize themselves with each other.

 This breed is loyal, intelligent, and they are very quick and eager to discover brand-new things.
 They have a life expectancy between eleven to fourteen years and appreciate a daily workout including long day-to-day strolls and dog parks, as they are active breed.
 However, with regular exercise they can also be kept in apartments.
 They are fairly lean and have a short coat so they have can be sensitive to temperature and it is important to ensure that they don't get over heated or too cold.
 They are a flexible breed in that they can be great family pets, guard dogs, police dogs, and even guide dogs.
 They also excel in many areas, and have excellent intuition, are brave loyal and make for good hunting dogs.